SuperCowPowers/workbench/docs/enterprise/index.md

 | **Prioritized Feature Requests** | ➖| ➖| ➖ |🟢|
 | **Pricing**            | ➖ | $1500*| $3000* | $4000* |

 \*<small>*USD per month, includes AWS setup, support, and training: Everything needed to accelerate your AWS ML Development team.
 Interested in Data Science/Engineering consulting?
-We have top notch [Consultants](https://supercowpowers.github.io/sageworks/enterprise/#data-engineeringscience-consulting) ready to *</small>
+We have top notch [Consultants](https://supercowpowers.github.io/sageworks/enterprise/#data-engineeringscience-consulting) with a depth and breadth of AWS ML/DS/Engineering expertise.*</small>

 ## Try SageWorks
 We encourage new users to try out the **free** version, first.
 We offer support in our [Discord](https://discord.gg/WHAJuz8sw8) channel and our [Documentation](https://supercowpowers.github.io/sageworks/) has instructions for how to get started with SageWorks.
 So try it out and when you're ready to accelerate your AWS ML Adventure with an **Enterprise** licence contact us at [SageWorks Sales](mailto:sales@supercowpowers.com)